+In particular, procedures for supporting and assessing student progression from the time the proposal is defended successfully through to the completion of the thesis would help students.
 To that end, the committee suggests further clarification and development of its own guidelines to compliment the overall handbook.
-A programme in Gender Studies, with a focus on gender and sexual dissidence, can usefully challenge the efficacy of the classic model whereby students are often left on their own to complete their dissertations once coursework and other formal requirements are made.
-We would urge the Gender Studies programme to articulate critically what happens during the Research and Writing Stages for doctoral students, accounting for the processes of research and writing as synchronous and mutually-inflective processes, even though the division of these categories may be set by the University, and to envision and explain how the supervisory process does and can work in highly supportive ways for students in the final, yet most important, phase of their doctoral studies.
+A programme in Gender Studies, with a focus on gender and sexual dissidence, can usefully challenge the efficacy of the classic model whereby students are often left on their own to complete their theses once coursework and other formal edar/// 6U09.

+requirements are made.
+We would urge the Gender Studies programme to articulate in some more detail the processes of research and writing as synchronous and mutually-inflective processes, even though the division of these categories may be set by the University, and to envision and explain how the supervisory process does and can work in highly supportive ways for students in the final, yet most important, phase of their MA.